deartrudence/shopify-berlin/src/pages/cms-organization.md

 `templates > index.liquid` is the template for the Homepage.
 You'll notice that when you get there all you'll see is `{{ content_for_index }}`.

-This contains the content of dynamic sections to rendered on the homepage.
+This contains the content of dynamic sections to be rendered on the homepage.
 Slate builds these sections out for you for the homepage.
 We will be going into how to create your own sections in the advanced course.
 For now, we'll just go to the online theme editor to see how we can customize them for there.

 #### Slate and Javascript